pannous/hieros/docs/PIE.md

 They set out to conquer the world and conquer they did:
 ![](https://upload.wikimedia.org/wikipedia/commons/8/80/Indo-European-speaking_world.png)
-Most of the white countries and the northern light green ones spoke some proto-indo-european through some or much of their history!
+Most of the white countries and the white northern countries spoke some indo-european through some or much of their history!

 We are all [human](Human)